cube-js/cube/README.md

 ## Security

 Cube.js can be used in two modes:
 - Without security context.
-It implies same data access permissions for all users
+It implies same data access permissions for all users.
 - With security context.
 User or role-based security models can be implemented using this approach.

 You're provided with two types of security credentials: